 What is Account-Based Marketing?

-Rather than casting as wide a net as possible, using an ABM strategy means that marketing and sales teams work together to target best-fit accounts (i.e. fewer, but more specific) with the hopes of turning them into customers.
+Rather than casting as wide a net as possible, using an ABM strategy means that marketing and sales teams work together to target best-fit or key accounts (i.e. fewer, but more specific) to turn them into customers.

 ABM is a marketing strategy that can be leveraged through many different channels, such as personalized websites, landing pages, email campaigns, events, and content syndication.

-One key thing B2B tech companies can do to engage with prospective customers, current customers, is developing a social media account-based marketing strategy.
+One key thing B2B tech companies can do to engage with prospective customers and current customers is to develop a social media account-based marketing strategy.

 Below, we will explore: